atomicgamedeveloper/DTaaS/client/src/model/backend/ARCHITECTURE.md

 ## Data Flow

-The basic data flow consists of a bidirectional relationship between the backend and the application such that the files can be created, deleted and triggered from the UI changing the state of the storage backend's files and running its pipelines on the execution backend, if they are seperated.
+The basic data flow consists of a bidirectional relationship between the backend and the application.
+The files can be created, deleted and triggered from the UI changing the state of the storage backend's files and running its pipelines on the execution backend, if they are seperated.
-Statuses on pipelines are intermittently retrieved and showcased to the user who also has the option to stop execution.
+Statuses on pipelines are intermittently retrieved and showcased to the user who also has the option to stop execution, as well as reading execution logs received.

 ## Extension Points